ntsikanesani/ntsikanesani/README.md

 - 👀 I’m interested in coding and software development.
 - 🌱 I’m currently learning how to code and create softwares.
 - 💞️ I’m looking to collaborate on github.
-- 📫 How to reach me on socials(email address:ntsikanesani@gmail.com)
+- 📫 How to reach me on socials(email address:ntsikanesani@gmail.com)_(Facebook username:Ntsikane Sani)

 <!---
 ntsikanesani/ntsikanesani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.